apacheignite/documentation/sql/distributed-dml.md

 This operation updates values in cache on per field basis.
 First it generates and performs **SELECT** based on **UPDATE**'s **WHERE** criteria and then modifies existing values.

-Actual modification is under the hood performed via cache's well known `invokeAll` - upon results of **SELECT**, a bunch of `EntryProcessor`s is created, and each of them modifies corresponding values checking that nobody has interfered between **SELECT** and actual update.
+Actual modification is under the hood performed via cache's well known `invokeAll` operations - upon results of **SELECT**, a bunch of `EntryProcessor`s is created, and each of them modifies corresponding values checking that nobody has interfered between **SELECT** and actual update.
 (This particular topic will be covered below.)
 [block:callout]
 {
   "type": "danger",